 This approach to regenerative medicine utilizes mesenchymal stem cells, also known as Wharton’s Jelly, to help the body regenerate and repair damaged tissue.
 This is done without the need for extensive surgery, medications, or steroids.

-Stem cells have a unique regenerative aspect that helps patients regain mobility and find relief without extensive down time or time away from normal activity.
+Our human cell and tissue products including stem cells have unique regenerative aspects that helps patients regain mobility and find relief without extensive down time or time away from normal activity.
 It is not a surgery or medication so you can drive yourself to and from your appointment.
 The stimulation of stem cells helps natural growth factors repair and regrow.
 This is especially useful for bone on bone knee pain, herniated discs, bulging discs, degenerative conditions, and other pain relief needs.

 If this new and innovative approach sounds like the potential relief needed, sign up for our free educational seminar to learn more about how stem cells can help you or your loved one with chronic joint pain.